openstack-archive/stx-governance/reference/tsc/stx_charter.rst

 Technical Steering Committee.
-The initial Project Leads are appointed to one year terms at launch by the Technical Steering Committee but will be fully elected by the sub-project's Contributors on an annual basis with the first election to be held in April 2019.
+The initial Project Leads are appointed to one year terms at launch by the Technical Steering Committee but will be fully elected by the sub-project's Contributors on an annual basis with the first election to be held in September 2019.
 Contributors can be Project Leads for multiple sub-projects.

 The same person can become a Technical Lead and Project Lead for a